 Florida Attorney General Pam Bondi said she's confident in the execution process.

 "I am comfortable with the drugs that we are using in our state.
 We have experienced no problems here in Florida," Bondi said.
-"But of course we're looking at what happened in Oklahoma.
-The facts there, though, are very different."

 Since switching to lethal injections, the state has been forced to switch lethal drugs because of shortages.